AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/project/planet/index.md

 +++
 # Project title.
-title = "Planet: Understanding the Amazon from Space (Kaggle"
+title = "Planet: Understanding the Amazon from Space (Kaggle)"

 # Date this page was created.
 date = 2017-12-01T00:00:00